 Dress Code in Iran for Women

 Women are supposed to cover all their bodies from head to toe except for the face and hands.
 The clothing they choose must not be tight or see-through.
 As long as they are loose and cover-up body curves, they are acceptable.
 There’s no restriction in the choice of colors.
 Working-class women wear manteau (long coats), trousers, and headscarves in dark colors like black, navy blue, dark brown, etc.

-As travelers, you could chose to wear this way or light colors such as white, cream, pale pink, khaki, etc that suites the relatively warm climate of Iran in warm seasons.
-The head scarves come in colorful varieties, floral patterns, etc.
+As travelers, you could choose to wear this way or light colors such as white, cream, pale pink, khaki, etc that suits the relatively warm climate of Iran in warm seasons.
+The headscarves come in colorful varieties, floral patterns, etc.

 One more point: It’s not appropriate to wear clothes having images of international pop singers, movie stars, etc that are not seen in Iranian media.
 Certain texts like political slogans, derogatory words, etc are not recommended at all either.

 In short, why not wearing as Iranians wear?
 This gives you the experience you want to go through to feel like a soul who is living in Iran.
 It gives you the impression of living conditions of Iranians.
 Isn’t it one of the goals of culture-oriented travelers?

 Formal Dress Code in Iran for Eating out

 This is not explicitly mentioned anywhere about dressing specially for dinners or formal settings.
 However, Iranians follow certain courtesy to be dressed more formally for having dinner particularly in fancy restaurants, hotel restaurants and alike.